crashappsec/chalk/tests/README.md

 make tests args="-nauto"
 ```

-If you would like you can also hardcode number of workers like `-n4`.
+If you would like you can also hard-code number of workers like `-n4`.
 Note that parallel tests does not work with various other pytest flags
 such as `--pdb`.